 Kung Pao Chicken

-My husband got the Kung Pao Chicken and white rice and was ecstatic to put soy sauce on his food.
+My husband ordered the Kung Pao Chicken and white rice, and was ecstatic to add soy sauce to his food.
 Make sure to ask for gluten-free soy sauce!
-Even though he asked for 1 pepper out of 2 pepper rating for spiciness, the food was very spicy.
+Even though he asked for 1 out of 2 peppers for spiciness, the food was very spicy.
 The flavor was relatively mild and overpowered by its heat, but the green scallions were a colorful touch.

 Our daughter is not gluten-free, so she stuck with the regular Kids Honey Chicken.
-It was delicious and she happily munched the accompanying veggies.
-However, it’s our understanding they could have created a gluten-free version.
+It was delicious, and she happily munched the accompanying veggies.
+However, it’s our understanding that they could have created a gluten-free version.

 - Garden salad with dressing